Georgantas/linux-kernel-module-experiments/file-systems/notes.md

 Basically, the initialization function of your filesystem driver module needs just to call a register_filesystem() function, and give it as a parameter a structure that includes a function pointer that identifies the function in your filesystem driver that will be used as the first step in identifying your filesystem type and mounting it.

+Unlike character or block drivers, the file system drivers involve not just one structure of function pointers, but instead 5 structures of function pointers, for the various interfaces, provided by a file system.
+These are:

+- struct file_system_type – contains functions to operate on the super block
+- struct super_operations – contains functions to operate on the inodes
+- struct inode_operations – contains functions to operate on the directory entries
+- struct file_operations – contains functions to operate on the file data (through page cache)
+- struct address_space_operations – contains page cache operations for the file data

 See:

 ```